 "The methods and activities employed to establish and promote a favorable relationship with the public," and "a promotion intended to create goodwill for a person or institution," as defined by Webster's Dictionary are the intentions of the Marketing & Communications office at Corban.
 PR defines how the public perceives Corban and is essential in communicating our mission and purpose "to educate Christians to make a difference in the world for Jesus Christ."

 The Marketing & Communications office offers graphic design services to each department of the college.
-The graphic standards of Corban are an important aspect to the overall image of the college and are carefully implemented by the Marketing & Communications office through our on-site graphic designers (see policies).
+The graphic standards of Corban are an important aspect to the overall image of the college and are carefully implemented by the Marketing & Communications office through our on-site graphic designers (see Policies).
 All external printing projects that represent any aspect of Corban University must be approved by the Marketing & Communications office.
 If departments have a project they would like to submit, this can be done through our online Project Request form.

 The majority of the photos used in Corban's printed materials and web pages are taken by on-campus photographers.
 When there is a need for event documentation or a specific photo, contact the Communications office and setup a photo appointment.

-CORBAN magazine is sent to Alumni and friends of Corban University four times a year.
+CORBAN magazine is sent to Alumni and friends of Corban University three times a year.
 CORBAN contains updates and event information for the alumni association, news about the college, and stories about people who are carrying out the mission of the College.
 Click here to see the latest issue of CORBAN magazine or to search archives of past issues.

 Copy Center Hours: